 If possible, take these steps while waiting for medical help:

 - Remain still and calm to help slow the spread of venom.

-- Remove jewelry before you start to swell.
+- Remove jewelry and tight clothing before you start to swell.

 - Position yourself, if possible, so that the bite is at or below the level of your heart.

 - Clean the wound with soap and water.
 Cover it with a clean, dry dressing.

 - Don't use a tourniquet or apply ice.

 - Don't cut the wound or attempt to remove the venom.